Inclusive Pathways Therapy

 Let’s work together to find a path that fits you

-I am neurodivergent, and I approach my clients with a neurodivergent-affirming lens in all the work I do.
+I am neurodivergent, and I approach my clients with a neurodiversity-affirming lens in all the work I do.
 This means I don’t view neurodiversity as pathological or something to be fixed.
+I treat every client as an individual and avoid making assumptions.
 I believe humans are meant to exist in many, many ways.
 There is no one right way to do this life, and there is no one right way to do therapy.

-My approach helps support healing from a body and feelings level, rather than cognitive or intellectually only.
-I integrate and adapt Eye-Movement Desensitization & Reprocessing (EMDR), Internal Family Systems (“parts work”), Emotionally Focused Therapy (attachment-based therapy), mindfulness interventions, assertiveness skill building, and other approaches based on the individual needs and preferences of my client.
+My approach helps support healing from a body and feelings level, rather than cognitively or intellectually only.
+I integrate and adapt multiple approaches, including Emotionally Focused Therapy (attachment-based therapy), Eye-Movement Desensitization & Reprocessing (EMDR), Internal Family Systems (“parts work”), and mindfulness skills.